lottime/que.js/README.md

 # que.js
-A Simple Javascript MVVM Framework (in ES6)
+A Tiny, Simple Javascript MVVM Framework (in ES6)